 – ½ pound mushrooms (white button or crimini), sliced about ¼” thick

 – 1 cup green onions, sliced thin, green and white part

 – additional lemon wedges to serve with chicken

 – 2-3 tbls grass fed butter or ghee for sauteeing chicken

-- Prepare chicken by patting dry with a paper towel, slicing in half horizontally and then pounding out between two pieces of plastic to ensure even thickness if necessary.
+2. Prepare chicken by patting dry with a paper towel, slicing in half horizontally.
+Pound out between two pieces of plastic to ensure even thickness if necessary.
 Set aside while you prep coating.

-- Add butter/ghee to pan, let it melt and add first piece of chicken.
+7. Add butter/ghee to pan, let it melt and add two pieces of chicken.
 When first side is golden brown, carefully flip over and cook until the other side is also nice and golden.
 Low and slow works best here, allowing the chicken to get cooked all the way through.
 Remove to wire wrack in the oven and repeat with remaining pieces of chicken.
 Only cook a couple at a time, overcrowding the pan will not allow chicken to cook evenly.

-- Once chicken is done, toss in the mushrooms and green onion with additional butter/ghee if necessary.
+8. Once chicken is all done, remove final piece to the oven to stay warm.
+Toss in the mushrooms and green onion with additional butter/ghee if necessary.
 Sautée until mushrooms have given off some liquid and onions are soft.
 Add the lemon juice and stir to coat.

 9. When ready to serve, place chicken on a platter and top with mushrooms and onions.
 Serve family style with additional lemon wedges to squeeze over the chicken before eating.

 Yum!
 I need to try this!